Scott Rudin: Film producer

-In 1980, Rudin moved to Los Angeles, taking up employment at Edgar J. Scherick Associates, where he served as producer on a variety of films including I'm Dancing as Fast as I Can (1981), the NBC miniseries Little Gloria...
-Happy at Last (1982) and the Oscar-winning documentary He Makes Me Feel Like Dancin' (1983).
+In 1980, Rudin moved to Los Angeles, taking up employment at Edgar J. Scherick Associates, where he served as producer on a variety of films, including I'm Dancing as Fast as I Can (1981), the NBC miniseries Little Gloria...
+Happy at Last (1982), and the Oscar-winning documentary He Makes Me Feel Like Dancin' (1983).

 Rudin then formed his own company, Scott Rudin Productions.
 His first film under that banner was Gillian Armstrong's Mrs. Soffel (1984).
-Not long after, Rudin placed his production shingle in dormancy and joined 20th Century-Fox as an executive producer.
-At Fox, he met Jonathan Dolgen, a higher-level executive, with whom he would be working once again at Paramount Pictures years later.
-Rudin rose through the ranks at Fox and became president of production in 1986 at 28 years old.
+Not long afterwards, Rudin placed his production shingle in dormancy and joined 20th Century-Fox as an executive producer.
+At Fox, he met Jonathan Dolgen, a higher-level executive, with whom he worked again at Paramount Pictures years later.
+Rudin rose through the ranks at Fox and became president of production in 1986 at age 28.

 His stint at the top of Fox was short-lived, and he soon left and entered into a producing deal with Paramount.
 On August 1, 1992, Rudin signed a deal with TriStar Pictures but soon moved back to Paramount.
-Rudin's first-look deal with Paramount Pictures lasted nearly 15 years, producing pictures including The First Wives Club, The Addams Family, Clueless, Sabrina and Sleepy Hollow.
+Rudin's first-look deal with Paramount lasted nearly 15 years, producing pictures including The First Wives Club, The Addams Family, Clueless, Sabrina and Sleepy Hollow.

-After the resignation of Paramount's chairwoman Sherry Lansing in 2004 and nearly simultaneous departure of Jonathan Dolgen (then president of the company), Rudin left the studio and set a five-year first-look pact with Disney that allowed him to make movies under their labels Touchstone Pictures, Walt Disney Pictures, Hollywood Pictures, and Miramax Films, whose founders Harvey and Bob Weinstein had departed.
-Previously, Harvey Weinstein and Rudin had public confrontations during the production of The Hours (2002), which Rudin produced for Miramax Films after it became a studio subsidiary under Disney.
+After the resignation of Paramount's chairwoman Sherry Lansing in 2004 and the nearly simultaneous departure of Jonathan Dolgen (then president of the company), Rudin left Paramount and set a five-year first-look pact with Disney that allowed him to make films under their labels Touchstone Pictures, Walt Disney Pictures, Hollywood Pictures, and Miramax Films, whose founders Harvey and Bob Weinstein had departed.
+Previously, Harvey Weinstein and Rudin had public confrontations during the production of The Hours (2002), which Rudin produced for Miramax Films when it was a studio subsidiary under Disney.
 Rudin later said he and Weinstein "are both control freaks.
 We both want to run our own shows.
 When I'm doing a Miramax movie, I work for him.
 And I don't like that feeling.
 I chafe under that.
 I especially chafe under it when I feel that I'm on a leash."
-His projects in the 2010s have included lower-budget, independent films.
+Rudin's projects in the 2010s have included lower-budget, independent films.
 In 2017 and 2018, Rudin and studio A24 released three films about adolescence by first-time writer/directors: Greta Gerwig's Lady Bird, Bo Burnham's Eighth Grade and Jonah Hill's Mid90s.
 In 2015, he signed a television production deal with Fox.